sous-chefs/redisio/README.md

 * `redisio['servers']` - An array where each item is a set of key value pairs for redis instance specific settings.
 The only required option is 'port'.
 These settings will override the options in 'default_settings', default is set to [{'port' => '6379'}]

+The redis_gem recipe  will also allow you to install the redis ruby gem, these are attributes related to that, and are in the redis_gem attributes file.

+* `redisio['gem']['name']` - the name of the gem to install, defaults to 'redis'
+* `redisio['gem']['version']` -  the version of the gem to install.  if it is nil, the latest available version will be installed.

 Resources/Providers
 ===================